Foundation / Corporation

 During their term of service, Members work on a variety of activities that should fall into one or more of the BSWC programmatic goals described below, but they may focus on specific areas.
 Applications able to address all program goals and a connection to local communities will be given priority in site selection.

-Member Benefits: $1,000/month living stipend, Work Comp and Health Insurance, $5,780 education award at end of term, and a great service-learning experience.
+Member Benefits: $1,220/month living stipend, Work Comp and Health Insurance, $5,780 education award at end of term, and a great service-learning experience.

-Applicants may select from the following organization types:
+Applicants may be from the following organization types:

 AmeriCorps Prohibited Activities: AmeriCorps prohibits their members from participating in several activities: